 Bacterial imbalance in the gut

-Many things can throw off our digestive system.
+Many things can throw off our digestive and overall health.
 Medications, poor nutrition and exponential growth of bad bacteria can upset the balance of our gastrointestinal flora.
 However, proper digestive care can help you to manage their impact.

 Here are some cases where you might need probiotics:

-Antibiotics are meant to eradicate bad bacteria, but they may also end up killing your beneficial gut bacteria (6).
+Antibiotics are meant to eradicate bad bacteria, but they may also end up killing your beneficial bacteria that may be good for the gut (6).
 This may result in an overgrowth of bad bacteria, or yeast which can negatively impact digestion.

 Bowel discomfort may give you abdominal pain and cramping, inflict changes in your bowel movement regularities and alter the appearance of your stool (7).
 Those who suffer from bowel discomfort have less of a balance in their gut bacteria compared to healthy people.